wojciech-nurturecloud/postgres-mcp/README.md

 }
 ```

 ## Postgres Extension Installation (Optional)

 To enable index tuning and comprehensive performance analysis you need to load the `pg_statements` and `hypopg` extensions on your database.

-- The `pg_statements` extension allows Postgres Pro to analyze query execution statistics.
+- The `pg_statements` extension allows Postgres MCP Pro to analyze query execution statistics.
 For example, this allows it to understand which queries are running slow or consuming significant resources.
-- The `hypopg` extension allows Postgres Pro to simulate the behavior of the Postgres query planner after adding indexes.
+- The `hypopg` extension allows Postgres MCP Pro to simulate the behavior of the Postgres query planner after adding indexes.

 ### Installing extensions on AWS RDS, Azure SQL, or Google Cloud SQL